ironbay/riptide/docs/web/markdown/javascript.md

 ### Create a riptide.js file

 We recommend giving your `Riptide` setup its own dedicated file.
-Create a `riptide.js` file and import the `Riptide` library that we just installed:
+Let's create a `riptide.js` file and import the `Riptide` library that we just installed:

 ```javascript
 // riptide.js